MattithyahuData/P7-Diabetes-Prediction/README.md

 ## Looking Ahead
 *   What next
-*   How can a better accruacy score be acheived?
+*   How can a better accuracy score be achieved?
 *   Explore other data sources

 <a name="Questions"></a>